appressoas/django_cradmin/docs/gettingstartedguide.rst

 =====================
 The models.py file looks like this in the beginning::

+    from django.conf import settings
+    from django.db import models

     class Account(models.Model):
         """
         The account which works as the cradmin_role.
         """

+        #: The name of the account which create, edit and delete messages
         account_name = models.CharField(
             blank=False,
             null=False,
             max_length=50,
             verbose_name='Account name'
         )

+        #: A user which have access to an account.
+A user may have many accounts and an account may have one or more users
+        account_user = models.ManyToManyField(settings.AUTH_USER_MODEL)

         def __str__(self):
             return self.account_name